 Yuanqi (Suzy) Wang

 Study Abroad Advisor and Maymester & Exchange Coordinator

 Suzy grew up in China and earned her B. A. in Japanese Language and Culture from Shanghai International Studies University.
-During her junior year in college, Suzy studied abroad in Tokyo for a semester.
+During college, Suzy studied abroad in Tokyo for a semester.
 She then came to Vanderbilt and completed an M.Ed. in International Education Policy and Management.
 Suzy joined GEO after working at Vanderbilt International Office.
 Besides advising study abroad programs, she also coordinates incoming exchanges from Vanderbilt’s partner institutions overseas.
 Outside of GEO, Suzy works with Vanderbilt’s U.S. – China Center to promote education and cultural exchanges between the U.S. and her home country.
 Shaped by her multicultural background and international experiences, Suzy firmly believes in the value of intercultural learning, and enjoys working with students through their own international journeys.

 Study Abroad Advisor and Scholarships Coordinator

 Gabriela completed her B.A. at The University of North Carolina at Chapel Hill, studying abroad in Florence her junior year.
 Prior to Vanderbilt, she has worked with an international human rights organization, a higher education access non-profit, and completed her M.Ed. in Higher Education Policy at Vanderbilt.
 Beyond advising students on studying abroad, Gabriela also coordinates the need-based scholarship program for GEO.
 Gabriela is excited to put all of the skills she’s acquired to good use in facilitating international experiences like the one she took part in as an undergraduate!

 Study Abroad Advisor and Assessment/Agreements Coordinator